shivkumar98/OCP-Java-Examples/src/review_questions/chapter_1/attempt_5/README.md

     F. null instanceof Chipmunk does not compile🎃

 ### My Answer:
-* The code DOES compile there are no invalid uses of instanceof
-* The `c` chipmunk IS an instance of Mammal
-* `c` is also an instance of Furry
+* c is an instance of Mammal and Furry
-* null is not an instance of Chipmunk
-* The output is 3
+* I do THINK `null instanceof Chipmunk` does compile
 * **B**
 <hr>